-2.2 Referral and Coordination Procedures
+2.5 Referral and Coordination Procedures

 - a.
 Each Service Partner shall establish working relationships with other community agencies for referrals and resource coordination to ensure that participants have maximum possible choice. - b.
-Each program shall be able to demonstrate linkages with other area Service Partners, including voluntary organizations, for continuity of services, especially in order to address the comprehensive range of needs any recipient may present.
-Each program must establish written referral protocols with Care Management, Outreach and Assistance, Transportation, Information and Referral and Home and Community Based Medicaid Waiver programs operating in the respective area. - c.
+Each program shall be able to demonstrate linkages with other local agencies, including voluntary organizations, for continuity of services, especially in order to address the comprehensive range of needs any recipient may present.
+Each program must establish written referral protocols with Care Management, Home Support, Outreach and Assistance, Transportation, Information and Referral and Home and Community Based Medicaid Waiver programs operating in the respective area. - c.
 Potential referring agencies must be given the minimum eligibility criteria utilized by the Service Partner.

-2.3 Designated Community Focal Point
+2.6 Designated Community Focal Point